 In addition to traditional campus-based programs in forensics, there are also some online options, which combine distance-based courses and in-person practicums completed at approved facilities close to a student’s home.
 Online forensics programs may be ideal for residents of more rural areas of Tennessee or those who wish to keep their employment while advancing their education.

 Also, while there’s no centralized licensing authority in TN, the Office of Forensic & Juvenile Court Services provides training for the certification of those who conduct forensic evaluations, and the TN Department of Commerce & Insurance issues licenses in professions related to forensics such as private investigators or polygraph examiners.
-Overall, prior to seeking employment in forensics, it’s important to make sure one has all necessary credentialing and training.
+Overall, prior to seeking employment in forensics, it’s important to make sure one has all the necessary credentialing and training.

 School Name | City | Forensic Science |